1. Introduction

 - Accommodation status is implemented as a hard technical gate in our database, not as a soft user-interface preference.
 Accommodation features are not available unless explicitly configured in the user profile.

-- Accommodation status is never delegated to the AI processing pipeline described in Section 4.4.
-The AI does not receive, infer, or act on accommodation data.
+- Accommodation status is never delegated to the AI processing described in Section 4.4.
+No AI processor—including Anthropic and ElevenLabs—receives, infers, or acts on accommodation data.

 - Accommodation features are never surfaced or hinted at to users who do not have accommodations configured.